 Foul's Co-Dragons, the three Ravers, are just as bad.
 They were originally three human brothers whose evil was so great it survived past the destruction of their physical bodies as incorporeal demons with a thing for possessing people.
-In addition to being willing accomplices in all of Foul's crimes (because they think that when he breaks free of the Land, they can ride his metaphysical coattails into godhood themselves), and sharing his gleeful, psychotic sadism, each Raver has racked up a number of atrocities of his own.
-Moksha Jehannum Fleshharrower and Samadhi Sheol Satansfist both did stints as Foul's head general, massacring countless innocents (and their own troops) and Samadhi (as Gibbon na'Mhoram) was the head of a Path of Inspiration that sacrificed countless lives while lying to the people of the Land that it would help reverse the After the End conditions of the Sunbane (when in fact it was just making it worse), while Moksha stalked Covenant over much of the Second Chronicles infecting him with venom in order to force him to use his ring at full power whether he wanted to or not (which could well have destroyed the world, which was the plan).
-Turiya Herem Kinslaughterer doesn't show up as often as his brothers, but commits probably the single most appalling atrocity in the entire Chronicles- committing the genocide of the Giants of Seareach.
-Singlehandedly.
-While they refused to fight back.
+In addition to being willing accomplices in all of Foul's crimes note Word of God says they think that when he breaks free of the Land, they can ride his metaphysical coattails into godhood themselves., and sharing his gleeful, psychotic sadism, each Raver has racked up a number of atrocities of his own.
+Moksha Jehannum Fleshharrower and Samadhi Sheol Satansfist both did stints as Foul's head general, massacring countless innocents—and their own troops.
+Individually, Samadhi, as Gibbon na'Mhoram, was the head of a Path of Inspiration that sacrificed countless lives while lying to the people of the Land that it would help reverse the After the End conditions of the Sunbane, when in fact it was just making it worse; Moksha stalked Covenant over much of the Second Chronicles infecting him with venom in order to force him to use his ring at full power whether he wanted to or not, which would have destroyed the world, which was the plan.
+Turiya Herem Kinslaughterer doesn't show up as often as his brothers, but commits one of the single most appalling atrocities in the Chronicles: single-handedly committing genocide of the Giants of Seareach while they refused to fight back.

 With the Staff of Law and the white ring.
 Linden caressed the fatigue out of the First's limbs, restored her Giantish strength.
 The rupture in Pitchwife's lungs Linden effaced, healing his respiration.
 Then, so that she would be able to trust herself later, she unbent his spine, restructured the bones in a way that allowed him to stand straight, breathe normally.